emanuelepicas/CTF-CaptureTheFlag/Snyk-CTF-101/UniBypass/instructionAndSolutionREADME.md

 ## Objective

-Just from the title we can assume, that there is a possible form to fill and bypass.
+Just from the title, we can assume, that there is a possible form to fill and bypass.
-The languages are python and JavaScript, so I could assume that there will be an intresting script embedded, possibly, into the html.
+The languages are python and JavaScript, so I could assume that there will be an interesting script embedded, possibly, into the HTML.

 ## Resources